“O laal meri pat rakhio bala jhule laalan

 The lead singer transmits the frenzy to the audience until everybody, from the performers and the listeners, starts grooving with the music.

-The rhythmic music, the pitch, and the full-throat voice of the performer, the claps, and the beats of the Qawwali are magical, ecstatic, and transcendental to say the least.
+The rhythmic music, the pitch, the full-throat voice of the performer, the claps, and the beats of the Qawwali are magical, ecstatic, and transcendental to say the least.

 Just like Khyal one more truly prized earning for the Indian music fraternity out of the Hindu-Islamic confluence is - Qawwali.